Vishing and Smishing

 The client received a call from a male claiming to be from Barclays.
 The caller’s number appeared on the client’s display as a genuine Barclays number.
 The caller advised the client to use the online phone number checker to verify the call is genuinely from Barclays.

 The caller told the client that their account had been accessed from a suspicious location.
-The caller advised the client that they would need to block all of their accounts, this would need to be done manually, by sending payments with the reference “BLOCKTHISACCOUNT”.
+The caller advised the client that they would need to block all of their accounts, this would need to be done manually, by sending payments with an unusual reference.
 A total of 9 payments, totalling £156k were made by the client following these instructions.

 Barclays’ fraud prevention team identified the unusual beneficiary names and references on four of the payments which were held, and called the customer to ask for further details.